with Swami Muktananda

-When we presented the Murti of Adi Da to the Karmapa, He did a double take.
-In other words he looked at it, and then he turned his head away, and then he turned and looked again at it with great intensity.
-It felt like he could not believe what he was looking at at first, but then got it, received the Darshan of Adi Da.
-It felt like the moment where his attention was brought to Adi Da.
+When we presented the Murti photograph of Adi Da to the Karmapa, He did a double take.
+In other words, he looked at it, and then he turned his head away, and then he turned and looked again at it with great intensity.
+It felt like he could not believe what he was looking at at first, but then got it, and received the Darshan of Adi Da.
+It felt like at that moment his attention was brought to Adi Da.
 As Adi Da had told us he would, he could tell who Adi Da was.
-Because he became immediately very happy, and began laughing and smiling as he continued to look at the picture.
-Very animated and alive.
-He was totally energized by seeing Adi Da’s Picture, and of course at this exact time, Adi Da had His Attention also on the meeting and on Karmapa.
+The Karmapa became immediately very happy, and began laughing and smiling as he continued to look at the picture, very animated and alive.
+He was totally energized by seeing Adi Da’s picture, and of course at this exact time, Adi Da had His Attention on the meeting and on the Karmapa.
 The whole room was filled with wonderful Presence.

 From that moment on,

 was everything we could

 have hoped for.
 The

 The Karmapa's laughter and happiness was infectious and he gave instructions, as the meeting went on, for the other monks that were with him to also view Adi Da’s Murti.
 They were in a room just adjoining the room we were in, but around the corner.
 When the Murti of Adi Da was brought into the room where they were sitting, we could hear their “oohs and awes” and laughter.
 It was clear that they too could feel that something very special was happening with this meeting with this Master, and the Karmapa was including the lamas who traveled with him in this remarkable event and its energy.